-Agassiz is a Fine and Performing Arts, Magnet Cluster School, with a focus on the integration of visual arts, drama, and dance and music theory into the curriculum to support literacy.
-Agassiz offers two pre-kindergarten programs, a full day kindergarten, a technologically sophisticated media center, full-time drama and music teachers, dance and visual art, computers in every classroom with on-line access in many classrooms.
+Harriet Tubman Elementary (formerly Agassiz) is a Fine and Performing Arts, Magnet Cluster School, with a focus on the integration of visual arts, drama, and dance and music theory into the curriculum to support literacy.
+Tubman offers two pre-kindergarten programs, a full day kindergarten, a technologically sophisticated media center, full-time drama and music teachers, dance and visual art, computers in every classroom with on-line access in many classrooms.
 Also offered are a project-based curriculum for intermediate and upper grades and an accelerated reader program for students in grades 3 through 8.
-Agassiz has a successful collaboration among general and special education teachers and an inclusion philosophy for all students.
+Tubman has a successful collaboration among general and special education teachers and an inclusion philosophy for all students.
 After school programs include Studio Arts, Gallery 37 and a homework center.

 Louisa May Alcott Elementary School

 Louisa May Alcott School is a full-day, pre-K through 8th grade neighborhood school that has received local and national media attention for its groundbreaking initiatives in progressive education, language instruction, nutrition and fundraising.
 Alcott ranks in the top 35 of all CPS neighborhood schools, belongs to the Chicago Math and Science initiative for teaching algebra in eighth grade, embraces an accelerated curriculum that includes Mandarin Chinese, computer instruction, arts and drama, and offers a rich array of after-school programs including debate, math, guitar, science, chess, sports and knitting.